Urawa seeking third title in Asian Champions League final

-SAITAMA, Japan (AP) — Urawa Reds head into Sunday’s second leg of the Asian Champions League final against Saudi Arabia’s Al Hilal aiming to become the first three-time winners of the continental championship.
+SAITAMA, Japan (AP) — Urawa Reds head into the second leg of the Asian Champions League final against Saudi Arabia’s Al Hilal on Sunday aiming to become the first three-time winners.

 A second-half goal from Andre Carrillo Diaz gave Al Hilal a 1-0 win over Urawa in the first leg in Riyadh on Nov.
 10.

-“Al Hilal may have dominated but the match ended 1-0,” said Urawa coach Tsuyoshi Otsuki.
+“Al Hilal may have dominated but the match ended 1-0,” Urawa coach Tsuyoshi Otsuki said.
 “We played that game with an aim and I think we finished it with a result that gives us a realistic chance to fight in Saitama.”

-Urawa, which also won the competition in 2007, will be hoping for a repeat of the 2017 final when they beat Al Hilal 1-0 to be crowned champions after a 2-1 aggregate win.
+Urawa, which also won the competition in 2007, will be hoping for a repeat of the 2017 final when it beat Al Hilal 1-0 and 2-1 in aggregate to be crowned champion again.

 In addition to the Asian Champions League final, Urawa has other concerns.

-Urawa is near the J-League’s drop zone with just two games to play and, should results go against them on Saturday, the Japanese side could go into the second leg looking over their shoulders.
+Urawa is near the J-League’s drop zone with just two games to play and, should results go against it on Saturday, the Japanese side could go into the second leg looking over its shoulders.

-Urawa currently occupies 13th place in the J-League and are six points above Matsumoto Yamaga in 17th, one of two automatic relegation positions.
-They are five ahead of Shonan Bellmare in 16th, a position that requires an end-of-season relegation play-off.
+Urawa sits 13th in the J-League and is six points above Matsumoto Yamaga in 17th, one of two automatic relegation positions.

-Al Hilal, meanwhile, is seeking its first title.
+Al Hilal, meanwhile, is seeking its first continental title.

-“We are in a good position at the moment, but we must concentrate in the second leg in Japan,” said 28-year-old forward Salem Al Dawsari.
-“We will not be fooled with the level of Urawa in the first match as they are a strong team and we must double our efforts in the second leg.”
+“We are in a good position at the moment, but we must concentrate in the second leg,” forward Salem Al Dawsari said.
+“We will not be fooled with the level of Urawa in the first match as they are a strong team and we must double our efforts.”

-But unlike two years ago, the Riyadh club has the lead to defend and start the final with the knowledge that Urawa has to score.
+But unlike two years ago, the Riyadh club has the lead to defend, and starts the final knowing Urawa must attack.

-In their two previous Asian Champions League finals, Urawa did not concede a goal in the home second legs and have wound up lifting the continental title in front of their own supporters.
+In its two previous Asian Champions League finals, Urawa did not concede a goal in the home second legs and wound up lifting the trophy in front of its supporters.

-With goalkeeper Shusaku Nishikawa back in the starting lineup after serving a one-match ban, Otsuki’s team will be looking for more home-field success in front of what is expected to be a sold-out Saitama Stadium.
+With goalkeeper Shusaku Nishikawa back in the starting lineup after serving a one-match ban, Otsuki’s team will be looking for more home-field success in what is expected to be a sold-out Saitama Stadium.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports